Reports: Big Ten to cancel fall football season

 Sources confirmed details of the decision to the Detroit Free Press and the Dan Patrick Show.

-The Presidents of Big Ten universities met through the weekend to discuss the issue.
-No official announcements have come out to the weekend meetings, nor have any dates for potential future meetings or announcements.
+The presidents of Big Ten universities met through the weekend to discuss the issue.
+No official announcements have come out of the weekend meetings, nor have any dates for potential future meetings or announcements.

+Several earlier reports, first reported by the Lansing State Journal, suggested the Big Ten presidents would meet Monday at 6 p.m. to vote on whether to play football this season.
+According to a source at Ohio State, the school was not aware of a meeting of Big Ten presidents Monday evening.

+Big Ten athletic directors were planning to meet Monday, just as they’ve met frequently during the summer months.

-New reports from the Dan Patrick Show Monday morning say the Big Ten and Pac 12 will cancel their 2020 football seasons in a formal announcement Tuesday.
+New reports from the Dan Patrick Show Monday morning said the Big Ten and Pac 12 will cancel their 2020 football seasons in a formal announcement Tuesday.

+In an appearance on ESPN Monday evening, OSU head coach Ryan Day said if the Big Ten was to cancel the season, he would consider other options to allow the football team to play this fall.

-Patrick said he sources say the ACC and Big 12 are on the fence about cancelling while the SEC is trying to get teams to join them for a season.
+Patrick said his sources say the ACC and Big 12 are on the fence about canceling while the SEC is trying to get teams to join them for a season.

-Ohio State University spokesperson Ben Johnson confirmed that OSU’s incoming president Kristina Johnson is representing the university on the Sunday night call.
+Ohio State University spokesperson Ben Johnson confirmed that OSU’s incoming president Kristina Johnson represented the university on a call among Big Ten presidents Sunday night.
 She did not take part in the meeting on Saturday.

 Reports coming out of that Saturday meeting indicated a majority of Big Ten presidents want to postpone the football season to 2021.
 No vote was taken on that conference call.